IBM-Cloud/docs/services/blockchain/ibmblockchain_tutorials.md

 }
 ```

 This `read` function uses `GetState`, which is the complement to `PutState`.
-This shim function takes only one string argument, which is the name of the key to retrieve.
+This shim function takes only one string argument: the name of the key to retrieve.
 Next, this function returns the value, as an array of bytes, to `Query`, which in turn sends it to the REST handler.

 #### Main()
 The `main` function executes when each peer deploys its instance of the chaincode.
 It starts the chaincode and registers it with the peer.
 No code updates are required for 'main'; both chaincode_start.go and chaincode_finished.go include a `main` function at the top of each file: